The Phonograph, Soundtracks and the "Movies"

 The First Projected Movies

-The first public screening of the Lumière brothers Cinématographe's which projected moving pictures was on December 28, 1895 in Paris.
+The first public screening which projected moving pictures was by the Lumière brothers (Louis and Auguste) using their Cinématograph on December 28, 1895 at the Grand Café in Paris.
 Projected moving pictures would soon dominate the way moving pictures were watched and significantly impact the kinetoscope market.

 "Wants and For Sale," The Phonoscope, April 1897